Skip to content

 Summary

-Find out why a ballot may be rejected during the counting of votes and how Québec deals with blank votes and spoiled ballots.
+Find out why a ballot may be rejected during the counting of votes and how Québec deals with blank votes.

 Reasons for rejection